 NVRAM (non-volatile random-access memory) stores critical Mac information when its power is turned off.

 Note: You can only reset SMC and NVRAM on Intel Macs.
 On Macs with Apple Silicon, the best you can do is restart your Mac.

 - Turn off your Mac

-- Press and hold down Shift + Control + Option + power button
+- Press and hold Shift + Control + Option + the power button

-- Release the keys once you hear the startup sound.
+- Release all keys at once when you hear the startup sound

 To reset NVRAM: